 The following discussion should be read in conjunction with our consolidated financial statements and notes thereto included herein.
 In connection with, and because we desire to take advantage of, the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, we caution readers regarding certain forward looking statements in the following discussion and elsewhere in this report and in any other statement made by, or on our behalf, whether or not in future filings with the Securities and Exchange Commission (the "SEC").
 Forward looking statements are statements not based on historical information and which relate to future operations, strategies, financial results or other developments.
 Forward looking statements are necessarily based upon estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control and many of which, with respect to future business decisions, are subject to change.
-These uncertainties and feature and feature and feature to any forward looking statements made by, or on our behalf.
-We disclaim any obligation to update forward looking statements made by low.
+These uncertainties and contingencies can affect actual results and could cause actual results to differ materially from those expressed in any forward looking statements made by, or on our behalf.
+We disclaim any obligation to update forward looking statements, except as required by law.